evry-bergen/kubernetes-workshop/labs/6-deployments/README.md

 ## Do not Clean Up

-The pods in this exercise is used in the next one, so do not remove them yet.
+The deployments in this exercise is used in the next one, so do not remove them yet.

 -----